Donders-Institute/hpc-wiki-v2/docs/cluster_howto/access-ood.rst

 HPC Terminal
 ============

-By clicking the application *HPC Terminal*, a terminal will be open on one of the HPC access (i.e. mentat) nodes.
-It is a terminal with BASH shell.
-You could run Linux commands or submit batch jobs further to the cluster compute nodes, see :ref:`run-computations-slurm`.
+When you click on the *HPC Terminal* application, a terminal session will open on one of the HPC access nodes (e.g., mentat).
+This terminal runs a Bash shell, allowing you to execute Linux commands or submit batch jobs to the cluster’s compute nodes (see :ref:`run-computations-slurm`).

 HPC Desktop
 ===========

-By clicking the application *HPC Desktop*, you will encounter a job submission form.
-You could use the form to specify the compute resources required for your full dekstop environment to run as a batch job.
+When you click on the *HPC Desktop* application, a job submission form will be presented.
+You can use this form to specify the compute resources required to run your full desktop environment as a batch job.

 .. figure:: figures/ood_hpc_desktop_form.png
     :figwidth: 60%

 .. note::

-    If you consider to run any computation or application in the same job of the HPC Desktop, make sure you specify sufficient resources for starting the HPC Desktop.
-In this approach, the HPC Desktop environment will share the same job resource with your computation.
+    If you plan to run computations or applications within the same job as the HPC Desktop, make sure to request sufficient resources when starting the desktop environment.
+In this setup, the HPC Desktop session shares the allocated resources with your computations.

-    Nevertheless, it is recommended that you make further job submission within your HPC Desktop.
-In this approach, you HPC Desktop has dediciated job resource to operate (can result in better user experience); and you have more flexibility to use the same HPC Desktop for different computations having different requirements.
+    However, it is generally recommended to submit additional jobs from within the HPC Desktop.
+This way, the desktop session has dedicated resources for smoother operation, and you gain more flexibility to run multiple computations with different resource requirements.

-After clicking the *Launch* button the form, the browser will be redirected to the page *My Interactive Sessions* while a Slurm job is submitted to the high-priority *interactive* queue for starting a new VNC session on a compute node.

-After the job is started, a button *Launch HPC Desktop* will show up allowing you to open the started VNC session using the browser.
+After clicking the *Launch* button on the form, your browser will be redirected to the *My Interactive Sessions* page, while a Slurm job is submitted to the high-priority interactive queue to start a new VNC session on a compute node.
+Once the job has started, a *Launch HPC Desktop* button will appear, allowing you to open the VNC session in your browser.

 .. figure:: figures/ood_launch_hpc_desktop.png
     :figwidth: 60%